 As Kotal K’etz leads his group towards the temple, Reiko says that he’s purposefully leaked their location.
 Once they arrive, Mileena will have the weather-manipulating ninja named Rain take away their sun-filled advantage.
 Ultimately, Kotal K’etz arrives at the Temple with his group as they’re met upon by Goro.
 As Kotal K’etz realizes that the Shokan warrior has turned on him and his people, he proceeds to fight him.
 Kotal K’etz leads off by delivering a vicious hit upon Goro’s face with the Wrath Hammer.
 However, the Prince of Pain gets back up and retaliates.
 Unbeknownst to Kotal K’etz, his group was discreetly killed off by Mavado and the Red Dragon assassins, especially since they had cloaking technology that was used by cybernetic Lin Kuei ninjas.
 Back in the main battle, Goro finally overwhelms Kotal K’etz before he takes the Wrath Hammer and hits his foe’s head with enough force to utterly obliterate it.

 Later, Kotal Kahn learns of his father’s grim fate from Reptile, as well as Goro’s heal-turn and Reiko’s hiring of the Red Dragon.
-As such, Kotal Kahn cuts himself as he perform a service to the “Gods Before Gods” as he asks to have his soul binded to the Blood Code in order to receive the strength to go up against Goro.
+As such, Kotal Kahn cuts himself as he performs a service to the “Gods Before Gods” and asks to have his soul binded to the Blood Code in order to receive the strength to go up against Goro.
 Over at the Temple within the Golden Desert, Goro tells Rain that Mavado has informed him that Kotal Kahn is on his way to fight them by himself.
-Meanwhile, Mileena is looking forward to reclaim her title of “Kahnum of Outworld” once Kotal Kahn is smited.
+Meanwhile, Mileena is looking forward towards reclaiming her title of “Kahnum of Outworld” once Kotal Kahn is defeated.
 However, Reiko warns her that Goro is potentially planning on murdering her for said title once he kills his foe.
 She finds this hard to fathom, but he says that he’s never trusted the Shokan warrior and his betraying past.
 As such, Mileena confirms her trust in Reiko as he says that they must take their leave while Goro and Kotal Kahn fight.
 Afterwards, he’ll personally kill the surviving winner.

 Meanwhile, Goro, Rain and several Red Dragon agents await the arrival of their foe, especially since it was their scheme to drive Kotal Kahn into this form of madness.
 Once the Shokan warrior sees him approaching, he has Rain block out the sun with some thunderstorm clouds.
 However, Kotal Kahn simply cuts himself and gets some otherworldly help from above as Rain gets incinerated.
 With the clouds completely parted, the Red Dragon agents get sent in, yet Kotal Kahn easily massacres them before he finally reaches Goro.
 The Shokan warrior tells him that Shao Kahn would never let an Osh-Tekk rule over Outworld, while Kotal Kahn calls him out for loyally serving Mileena.